oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_ivdep/README.md

 ### Discussion of Results

-The following table summarizes the execution time (in ms) and throughput (in MFlops) for `safelen` parameters of 1 (redundant attribute) and 128 (`kRowLength`) for a default input matrix size of 128 x 128 floats on Intel® Programmable Acceleration Card with Intel® Arria® 10 GX FPGA and the Intel® oneAPI DPC++ Compiler (Beta).
+The following table summarizes the execution time (in ms) and throughput (in MFlops) for `safelen` parameters of 1 (redundant attribute) and 128 (`kRowLength`) for a default input matrix size of 128 x 128 floats on Intel® Programmable Acceleration Card with Intel® Arria® 10 GX FPGA and the Intel® oneAPI DPC++ Compiler.

 Safelen | Kernel Time (ms) | Throughput (KB/s)
 ------------- | ------------- | -----------------------